Washington County DUI Court Process

 Don't Face This Alone

-Being arrested for DUI can be a frightening and confusing experience.
+**(dui.guide - Your Guide to Navigating DUI Charges in Washington County, GA)*Facing a DUI charge in Washington County, Georgia, can be overwhelming.
 Understanding the court process is crucial for navigating the legal system and protecting your rights.
-This guide provides a comprehensive overview of the DUI court process specifically for individuals arrested in Washington, Georgia (GA).
+This guide provides a comprehensive overview of the DUI court process specifically for individuals arrested in Washington County (GA).
 We'll walk you through each stage, from your initial arraignment to potential trial and sentencing, helping you understand what to expect and how to best prepare.
 Remember, this information is for guidance only and should not be considered legal advice.
-Consulting with a qualified DUI attorney in Washington, GA, is highly recommended.
+Consulting with a qualified DUI attorney in Washington County, GA, is highly recommended.

-• Washington Criminal Court Information: While there isn't a dedicated courthouse in Washington, GA, you'll need to locate the appropriate county court.
-This information should be on your citation.
-Research the county's superior or state court websites.
+- Court Location(s) and Hours: While there isn't a dedicated courthouse in Washington, GA, you'll need to locate the appropriate county court.
+You can reach the Washington County Courthouse at 1735 Kaolin Rd, Sandersville, GA 31082.
+Research the county's superior or state court websites, if available, for hours of operation.

 The Court Process Timeline